-- Design Basis for immersion of the tunnel elements.
+- Design Basis for the immersion of the tunnel elements;

-- Preliminary design and detailed design on immersion engineering items such as: immersion pontoon, access shaft, bulkheads, anchor points, sandflow system and a closing seal between the immersed tunnel part and the cut and cover.
+- Preliminary design and detailed design of immersion related structures such as: immersion pontoon, access shaft, bulkheads, anchor points, sandflow system and a closing seal between the immersed tunnel part and the cut and cover;

-- Advice on immersion and construction sequence of the immersed tunnel
+- Advise on immersion and construction sequence of the immersed tunnel;

 - On site consultancy during the immersion operations.